What is a quality blog comment?

 Involve parents, families, and whānau in their children's learning.

-If learners have their own blog and blogger profile connected to their Google account they are able to comment on blogs using their device.
+If learners have their own blog they are able to comment on blogs using their device.
 Use a copy or repurpose the Slide Deck to enable learners to identify the elements of a quality blog post.

 Create sets of printable cards which include a selection of vocab that learners can harness to practise creating quality comments e.g.